Policy Number: HR-14

-- The Grievance Committee will investigate the grievance/complaint and within 14 calendar days, submit its findings and recommendations to the Office of Equality and Diversity.
+- The Grievance Committee will investigate the grievance/complaint and within 14 calendar days, submit its findings and recommendations to the Office for Institutional Equity and Inclusive Culture.

-- Within seven (7) calendar days from the date of receipt of the Committee recommendation, the Office of Equality and Diversity will issue a written decision.
+- Within seven (7) calendar days from the date of receipt of the Committee recommendation, the Office for Institutional Equity and Inclusive Culture will issue a written decision.
 This decision shall be final and binding on all parties.

 - To expedite prompt resolution of these matters, the time limits set forth in this policy are mandatory, and failure of the aggrieved Professional Staff Member to progress to the next Step of the process within the specified time set forth will indicate acceptance of the decision rendered at that Step.
 Prior to the deadline, time limits may be extended in specific instances by mutual written agreement.
 Requests to extend time limits will automatically double the time limits unless otherwise mutually agreed upon.
 Such extensions can only be made for what would normally be considered reasonable circumstances.

 - Failure by the Academy of Natural Sciences of Drexel University or any of its supervisory personnel to communicate the decision within the specified time limits will permit the aggrieved Professional Staff Member to proceed to the next Step.
 The Academy of Natural Sciences of Drexel University or any Professional Staff Member thereof will take no reprisals of any kind against any aggrieved Professional Staff Member, party in interest, witness, member of the Committee, or any other participant in this procedure.

 - Unionized Professional Staff Members have separate procedures and are not eligible to file grievances under this policy.